Jackson Hole Wyoming - Top 4 Snowmobile Destinations in Jackson Hole

 Here are some of the favorite trails and regions for snowmobiling in the area.

-The Gros Ventre (pronounced "grow vant") Mountains are located just east of Jackson Hole, and home to lots of wildlife - besides snowmobile tours through the parks, this is the tour I would recommend for people hoping to enjoy wildlife and scenery, as much as actually snowmobiling.
+The Gros Ventre (pronounced "grow vant") Mountains are located 30-40 miles north and east of Jackson Hole, and home to lots of wildlife - besides snowmobile tours through the parks, this is the tour I would recommend for people hoping to enjoy wildlife and scenery, as much as actually snowmobiling.
 It is a wintering ground for elk, deer, moose and big horn sheep and spotting a coyote or bald eagle is also fairly common.
 There are opportunities for powder riding as well, making this perfect for a group with varying levels of ability and athleticism.

-Granite Hot Springs, south of Jackson Hole, is a favorite for families and beginner riders, and its no wonder.
+Granite Hot Springs, 34 miles south and east of Jackson Hole, is a favorite for families and beginner riders, and its no wonder.
 A trip to Granite Hot Springs includes trail and powder riding, but the highlight is getting to the springs, putting on your bathing suit and soaking in the Hot Springs, in most cases while your guide grills up a delicious lunch "spring side".
 Experienced riders will still have some chances to climb hills and play in untracked snow, but this trip is probably the least suited for thrill seekers.
 Be sure to bring something to change into after soaking in the springs!

 Visit our online guide to find more information on snowmobiling in Jackson Hole.